drewrwilson/lestandsjs/README.md

 leStandsJS?
 ==========

-[leStands](http://lestands.com) is a web application that helps volunteers country track the performance of free literature stands.
+[leStands](http://lestands.com) is a web application that helps organizations track & manage free literature stands.

+![le Stands](assets/img/takeone-xsm.png "le Stands")

 leStandsJS is a new javascript version of lestands.
 It's primarily a frontend application with a lightweight API backend.

-![le Stands](assets/img/takeone-xsm.png "le Stands")

 ## Tools used
 * Frontend: The frontend uses BackboneJS, UnderscoreJS, jQuery, Bootstrap, FontAwesome, HandlebarsJS, and LeafletJS.